Nearly ten years ago, Joe Gebbia, the founder of hotel-alternative service Airbnb, unknowingly let a kidnapper spend the night in his home.

 - Bite-size copy lists 19 different advantages of becoming a host.

 - Authority badges on the bottom of the page associate Airbnb with well-known companies from around the world, like CNN, The New York Times, BBC, NBC, Newsweek, and the Wall Street Journal.

 - Below that, they answer common questions like “How do I get paid?” and “Who will be staying at my place?”

-- Testimonials from other hosts, complete with and photo, reinforce that hosts enjoy their Airbnb experience just as much as travelers do.
+- Testimonials from other hosts, complete with name and photo, reinforce that hosts enjoy their Airbnb experience just as much as travelers do.

 Why it doesn’t work:

 - The button copy “List Your Space” should be tested against “List My Space,” as it has been shown to increase conversion rate.

 - The “learn more” link next to the text mentioning Airbnb’s Host Guarantee may help inform your prospect, and it will certainly take them off the page.
 This is something that could be included at the bottom of the page in a smaller, less distracting manner.

 - A link that reads “learn more about hosting” under Common Questions distracts prospects from the task at hand.
 If they want to find out more about hosting, make them leave your page and navigate back to it from your main website.

 - Why are there only three testimonials on this page instead of four?
 We know Airbnb has at least one more, so why not balance out a strange design by including it among the others at the bottom of the page?